hbc/Intro-to-R-QMB/lessons/04_advR-matching.md

 	age_in_days <- c(40, 32, 38, 35, 41, 32, 34, 26, 28, 28, 30, 32)

 	new_metadata <- cbind(new_metadata, age_in_days)

-Now our metadata is complete, and we are ready for data visulaization.

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*